cms21/fusion_compute/README.md

 python start_fusion_compute.py
 ```

 Both of these approaches will transfer a file and run the fusion application once.
-Do run this sequence of actions repeatedly, you can call the CLI command from a bash script in a loop or call the python call from a python script in a loop.
+To run this sequence of actions repeatedly, you can call the CLI command from a bash script in a loop or call the python call from a python script in a loop.